shenoya25/programming/README.md

 > In this game, I created a game about DJ Khaled where there are sound effects and different storage factors used.

 [Carnegie Mellon Creative Task 1](https://academy.cs.cmu.edu/sharing/orangeRedOctopus5445/embed)
->In this project, I used my knowledge of shapes, colors, opacity, and shape properties to create a brilliant turtle.
+> In this project, I used my knowledge of shapes, colors, opacity, and shape properties to create a brilliant turtle.

 [Carnegie Mellon Creative Task 2](https://academy.cs.cmu.edu/sharing/blanchedAlmondFrog7618)
+> In this project, I used advanced coding topics like imaging and mouse press to create two different scenes and added music to make it special.